Guides · 11 min read

 - Nadi (8 points) — Health and progeny compatibility.
 The most heavily weighted koot.
 Each Nakshatra has a Nadi type: Aadi (wind), Madhya (bile), or Antya (phlegm).
 When both partners share the same Nadi, it flags potential health challenges for children — though important exceptions exist.

 The internet is full of rigid thresholds: “below 18 means do not marry.”
-The reality is more nuanced.
-Here is what experienced practitioners actually consider.
+The reality is more nuanced, but there is a widely used four-band scale that experienced practitioners treat as a starting point — not a verdict.

-The total score is less important than which individual koots are mismatched.
-A score of 28 with a Nadi Dosha (same Nadi) can be more concerning than a score of 20 with no doshas.
-Context matters more than the number.
+One caveat that overrides the whole table: the total matters less than which individual koots are mismatched.
+A 28 with a Nadi Dosha (same Nadi) can be more concerning than a 20 with no doshas at all.
+For the two koots that move the score most, see our deep dive on Nadi Dosha and Bhakoot.

 Mangal Dosha: the most misunderstood factor